Lionel Perez (footballer)

 Lionel Pierre Antoine Perez (born 24 April 1967) is a French former professional footballer who played as a goalkeeper.
-He was a goalkeeping coach at Stevenage Borough following his retirement from the game in 2004.

-Since 2009, Lionel has helped raised funds for a squirrel sanctuary in Normandy.

 Playing career

 France

 Perez was born in Bagnols-sur-Cèze, Gard.
 His football career started with French club, Bordeaux.
 However, much of this time was spent out on loan with Nîmes Olympique then Stade Lavallois.

 Sunderland

 Perez made his Sunderland debut, aged 29 on 19 October 1996, as a substitute for Tony Coton, in a 3–0 away defeat against Southampton.
-He stayed with Sunderland for a further two years, before signing for rivals Newcastle United, in what was a surprise move at the time.
+Perez won Sunderland's Player of the Year Award for the 1996–97 season.

+During his time at Sunderland, Perez was famously chipped by his former Nimes team-mate Eric Cantona from 25-yards out in a 5–0 defeat away to Manchester United in December 1996.
+The goal is also memorable due to Cantona's celebration.
+Cantona later admitted his celebration was intended to humiliate Lionel because Perez refused to shake Cantona's hand before the game – Cantona stated that in his celebration he wanted Perez to "be able to see him from every possible angle."

+Perez's final game for Sunderland was in the 1998 Football League First Division play-off final at Wembley Stadium against Charlton Athletic.
+Sunderland drew 4–4 with Clive Mendonca scoring a hat-trick for Charlton; Perez failed to save a penalty in the resulting shoot-out which Charlton won 7–6 which saw The Addicks promoted to the Premier League.
+Perez stated that the defeat was the worst moment of his career.

+After being released by Sunderland at the end of the 1997–98 season, Perez signed for the club's arch-rivals Newcastle United on a free transfer.

 Newcastle United

-At Newcastle United, Perez was fourth-choice behind Steve Harper, Shay Given and John Karelse; he never made a competitive start for the Magpies and after being loaned to various clubs throughout his 21-month spell on Tyneside, he was granted a free transfer to Cambridge United in July 2000, reportedly taking a 95% pay cut to do so.
+At Newcastle United, Perez was fourth-choice behind Steve Harper, Shay Given and John Karelse; he never made a competitive start for the Magpies and after being loaned to various clubs throughout his 21-month spell on Tyneside.
+Perez later stated that he regretted joining Newcastle saying: "It was the worst move in my life.
+The fans in Newcastle won't be very happy but they don't like me and I don't like them.
+It was like a bad move for them, for me.
+I took the money and I am not ashamed about that, if I was to do it again I would take more."